In this article

 3. To enable the popup, click on the icon, which will be black if Permutive is detected and you are allowed.

-- You can see all events which have been collected on the current pageview
+- You can see all requests which have been collected on the current and previous pageview

 - By clicking on the event name you can see all of the properties of the event